Buehler strikes out 11, Dodgers beat Rox 5-1 for 20th win

 Buehler (1-0) gave up four hits on 92 pitches in his fifth start of the season and didn’t issue a walk in going past five innings for the first time.
 The right-hander was coming off his worst outing of the year.
 He gave up five runs (four earned) and six hits in 4 2/3 innings against the Angels last weekend.

+“Each outing was getting better and this one just seemed like he was primed,” Roberts said.

-But on this night Buehler turned a corner, challenging hitters and putting the ball in good spots.
+Buehler turned a corner, challenging hitters and putting the ball in good spots.
 He retired the first 11 batters he faced.
 Charlie Blackmon, the majors’ leading hitter at .420, ripped a two-out single to center field in the fourth for the Rockies’ first hit.

+“I felt better and felt more confident and locked in,” Buehler said.
+“I felt like myself.”

 Buehler gave up three consecutive singles to right by Drew Butera, Raimel Tapia and Trevor Story in the sixth.
 Story’s shallow hit scored Butera for the Rockies’ lone run.
 Buehler then got Blackmon on a swinging strikeout before Joc Pederson’s running catch into the lower wall in right ended the inning and prevented the potential tying runs from scoring.